spruceUI/spruceOS/docs/wifi-shell-refactor-plan.md

 - **`.wifi`:** PyUI keeps writing it.
 - **Connect feedback:** unchanged; the status row shows the address or "Connecting". `/tmp/wifi_state` is written but PyUI does not read it yet.
-- **Pixel 2:** the shell now treats the OS as owning the radio.
-The PyUI connman toggle and menu are untouched until the stack question is answered.
+- **Pixel 2:** the shell treats the OS as owning the radio, and the connman calls PyUI's toggle and menu used to make now live in `Pixel2.sh` hooks (`device_wifi_power_on`/`_off` wrap rfkill with the connmanctl calls, `device_wifi_connect` resolves the service id and writes the config file).
+  Untested on hardware; the stack question is still open.
 - **Single-network forget:** not added.

 Changes from the plan below:

 - `device_wifi_connect` takes the password as an argument.
-It stays inside the shell worker, which reads the request file and deletes it before anything else.
-  Only the RGB30's `nmcli` sees it on a command line, as it did before.
+PyUI pipes the SSID and password to `wifi.sh connect` on stdin and knows no file protocol; the front process stores them in a private `/tmp/wifi_connect.$$` for its worker, which reads and deletes it before anything else.
+Only the RGB30's `nmcli` and the Pixel 2's `connmanctl` see the password on a command line, as before.
+- TrimUI's PyUI class no longer kills `wpa_supplicant` at power off and reboot:
+  `save_poweroff.sh` runs `device_prepare_for_poweroff`, may still need WiFi for the Syncthing shutdown sync, and kills the supplicant itself before the unmount.
+- `WifiMenu.reload_wpa_supplicant_config`, an uncalled `wpa_cli reconfigure`, is
+  gone; the menu has no way left to talk to the supplicant except through the scanner's reads.
 - In-game WiFi off is now a full `suspend`.
 Before, it killed the supplicant and only cut power when connected.
 On the XX line the driver is now unloaded until game exit.